 Paid of my mortgage and see my girl flourishing and free.
 Enjoying my career and achieving measurable impact at organisational level.
 Still smiling despite all the many challenges that life will always throw at us, I’ll nurture a garden in many different ways and I will always be feeling the beauty in that.

 An how do you see your life when you turn 80?

 I will be spending my time in a sunny place, with plenty of family and friends.
 Still with my gardens!

 That sounds lovely!
 What can you do NOW to ensure you live that fulfilled life you dream of having when you are 80?

 Thank you so much for this interview, Rachel!
-I am certain many women will reads this and say ”I know exactly what she means!”, just like I did.
-If there was only one advice you could give women in general, and to women who want to do business in particular, what would it be?
+I am certain many women will read this and say ”I know exactly what she means!”, just like I did.
+If there was only one piece of advice you could give women in general, and to women who want to do business in particular, what would it be?

 “Forget what society says ‘success’ looks like or what others achieved.
 Acknowledge your fear of ‘failure’.
 Take your negative stories about your experiences and burn them up.
 See the success in what you have done and who you are.
 Celebrate.
 Take the leap.”

 With 21 years in adult training, Rachel is a highly experienced & charismatic trainer.
 Overseeing instructional design & quality, she ensures that Like Learning lives up to its name & excellent reputation.
 To reach out to Rachel, you can access her business website at www.likelearning.co.uk and on a new website resetyourorg.com that addresses emerging learning needs for organisations following the covid pandemic.